NewestUser/github-workflow-dashboard/README.md

 global flags:
   -format string
         The format in which to print the workflow stats (ascii, json) (default "ascii") -latest-only
-    	Fetch only the latest run of the github workflow -owner string
+        Fetch only the latest run of the github workflow -limit int
+        Max number of runs to be fetched for each workflow (0 means fetch all) -owner string
         Github repository owner
   -parse-params
         Parse workflow run params from log files
   -repo string
         Github repository
   -server-mod
         Start a web server that periodically pulls github workflow stats -server-poll-interval int
         Interval in minutes used to poll github workflows (default 5) -server-port int
         The port on which to start the web server if running in server-mod (default 8080) -token string
         Github API token, see: https://docs.github.com/en/articles/creating-an-access-token-for-command-line-use -version
         Print version and exit

 example:
         github-workflow-dashboard -owner Azure -repo k8s-deploy  "Create release PR" "Tag and create release draft"
 ```

 ### Environment variables